abbiedaniel/salesforce-maintenance/PD1-Notes.md

 - **Lightning Message Service**
 	- Can be used to communicate across different components, on a lightning page, that are not necessarily related to each other.
+  	- Create a ```connectCallback``` function to run when a component is loaded.
+Inside this method, you can pass parameters to handler functions

 **HTML**